-Ice Damming, there is a strong possibility that you may have never heard of the term before ( you’re not alone, I didn’t know what it was until I began working for a Restoration Company), but chances are that you have definitely seen Ice Damming with your own eyes!
-Those beautiful long icicles that hang off of the eaves of houses in the winter time, ( you know what I am talking about) the ones that glisten and catch the sunlight, making houses seem as though they should be featured on the front of a Christmas card.
-Those aren’t “just” Icicles, they are really Ice Dams!
+Ice Damming, there is a strong possibility that you may have never heard of the term before ( you’re not alone, I didn’t know what it was until I began working for a Restoration Company), but chances are that you have definitely seen Ice Damming with your very own eyes!
+Those beautiful long icicles that hang off of the eaves of houses during the winter time, ( you know what I am talking about) the ones that glisten and catch the sunlight, making houses seem as though they should be featured in a Hallmark Christmas movie.
+Those aren’t “just” Icicles, actually, they are really Ice Dams!

 Basically, an Ice Dam is caused when a ridge of ice forms at the end of the roof (aka an icicle) and causes a “dam.” (nothing can penetrate it) This dam prevents melting snow (aka water) from draining off of the roof properly.
 Once an Ice Dam attaches itself to a home, major problems usually aren’t too far away!
 As heat and warm air leak from the living space below (inside the house) the snow on the roof begins to melt, and water begins to trickle down, until it finds it’s way to the coolest edge of the roof line (right above the eaves) where it then refreezes into long, strong pieces of ice. . . lots and lots of ice!
-Once this ice has hardened itself into a Dam, it becomes virtually impossible for any melting snow to get around it, so it looks for other places to seep into. . .walls, ceilings, and insulation are usually the first places to be hit, but Ice Dams can also warp floors, and damage other areas that require the immediate help of a Professional (aka Duraclean Services).
+Once this ice has hardened itself into a Dam, it becomes virtually impossible for any melting snow to get around it, so it looks for other places to seep into. . .walls, ceilings, and insulation are usually the first places to be hit, but Ice Dams can also warp floors, and damage other areas that require the immediate help of a Professional (aka Duraclean Services, available 24 hours a day, 365 days a year to get the job done!).

 Although Ice Damming is pretty common especially in ice cold winter months, there are a few things that you can do to help prevent them: